dunglas/frankenphp/docs/compile.md

 # Compile From Sources

-This document explain how to create a FrankenPHP build that will load PHP as a dymanic library.
+This document explain how to create a FrankenPHP build that will load PHP as a dynamic library.
 This is the recommended method.

 Alternatively, [creating static builds](static.md) is also possible.